CapacitorSet/shor-demonstration/README.md

-A demonstration of Shor's algorithm attacking RSA keys. **Work in progress**.
+A demonstration of Shor's algorithm attacking RSA keys.

 Requires Python 3.5 and up.